-Objective: Rheumatoid arthritis is a common autoimmune disease for which there is no known cure.
-UV light can induce immunosuppressive effects.
-Our main objective was to ascertain whether a complementary treatment with phototherapy improves changes in functional scales in patients with rheumatoid arthritis.
+Objective: Rheumatoid arthritis (RA) is a common autoimmune disease for which there is no known cure.
+Ultraviolet light can induce immunosuppressive effects.
+Our main objective was to ascertain whether a complementary treatment with phototherapy would improve changes in functional scales in patients with RA.

-Methods: Seven women with rheumatoid arthritis were enrolled for this study and submitted to phototherapy sessions with a 425 to 650 nm lamp.
+Methods: Seven women with RA were enrolled for this study and submitted to phototherapy sessions with a 425–650 nm lamp.

-Results: The Karnofsky scale changed from requiring frequent medical care to being capable of normal activity with few symptoms or signs of disease (p = 0.018), the RaQol questionnaire decreased abruptly from 29 to zero points (p = 0.018), the Steinbrocker Functional Capacity Rating changed from limited to little or none of the duties of usual occupation or self-care to complete ability to carry out all the usual duties without handicaps (p = 0.017).
+Results: The Karnofsky scale changed from requiring frequent medical care to being capable of normal activity with few symptoms or signs of disease (p = 0.018), the rheumatoid arthritisspecific quality of life questionnaire decreased abruptly from 29 to 0 points (p = 0.018), the Steinbrocker functional capacity rating changed from limited to little or none of the duties of usual occupation or self-care to complete ability to carry out all the usual duties without handicaps (p = 0.017).
 The pain was remitted after the treatment period.
-The acute inflammation variables showed a significant decrease after the indicated sessions, C-reactive protein (p = 0.042), erythrocyte sedimentation rate (p = 0.018).
+The acute inflammation variables showed a significant decrease after the indicated sessions, C-reactive protein (p = 0.042) and erythrocyte sedimentation rate (p = 0.018).

-Conclusion: The evaluated scales clearly show a benefit with the phototherapy in rheumatoid arthritis patients.
-Thus, phototherapy seems to be a plausible complementary option to reduce the symptoms in rheumatoid arthritis.
+Conclusion: The evaluated scales clearly show a benefit with the phototherapy in patients with RA.
+Thus, phototherapy seems to be a plausible complementary option to educe the symptoms of RA.